-So, I ran my algorithm on the notable past Japanese hitters, to see how it did.
+I ran my algorithm on some notable past Japanese hitters, to see how it did.
 There are large margins for error, for a variety of reasons.
 For one, it uses park factors for the modern NPB, and uses a more modern NPB league average.
 There were a lot of missing statistics for past players, especially intentional walks.
 I will address what was missing for each particular player.
 It should also be noted that these projections do not apply MLB park effects for the MLB park the player played in. wOBA is calculated using Fangraphs 2011 formula.

 Due to it being past players taken in a modern context, the projections may be quite variant.
 And the margins for error are large.
 The current system will be far more accurate than these retrospective looks.
 Anyway, on we go.

 Ichiro’s numbers did not have runs for one of the years (which throws several things off), caught stealing, hit by pitch, intentional walks, sacrifice hits, sacrifice flies, and double plays grounded into.